Fairfield Heights: Culture and services

 Two of the longest-term commercial residents of Fairfield Heights are Uncle Bill's Barber Shop and the Brown Jug Hotel.
 Uncle Bill's barber shop was established in 1963 and stayed open until COVID shut down all businesses in the area, with service resuming in 2022 under a new barber with a new interior and a new name.
 The Brown Jug Hotel was built in the late 1960s as the Town Inn, by Ronald Leslie Tooby, a Bathurst born veteran of World War II.
 After being sold multiple times it acquired the current name on the 9th of August 1971.
 ABC Bicycles was another long-term commercial resident until its closure in 2015.
 The Commonwealth Bank had a branch there for over 50 years until it was closed in 2019 as a cost-cutting measure.

-A dilapidated Food For Less store was demolished in 2011 and developed into a new Woolworths store, a pharmacy and restaurant location which was first occupied by a fish and chip shop then replaced by Al Basha, a Middle Eastern chicken and shawarma restaurant in 2015.

 One series of the television show Fat Pizza was filmed at a restaurant location in the commercial area.
 Housos, another television show from the makers of Fat Pizza was filmed on location at the northern end of The Boulevarde where it becomes a cul-de-sac.

 Recreational and sports

 Prospect View Park is a floodlit sports ground that is home to the historic Smithfield Hotspurs Football Club, which is now Fairfield Hotspurs following a 1999 merger between Smithfield and the Fairfield Heights club.
 This was the junior club of Australian national team players Harry Kewell and Keanu Baccus.
 In summer the ground is used as a grade cricket field while in winter two full-size and one junior football fields are used.

 Fairfield Heights Park is a park that contains natural bushland, children's playgrounds and footpaths for walking or jogging.
 Although not situated in the suburb, Brenan Park is a very large park with multiple cricket, football and tennis courts that borders the western outskirts of Fairfield Heights.

 Education

 There is one local primary school, Fairfield Heights Public School, established in 1952.
-Some residents may attend the Fairvale, Fairfield, Fairfield West, Smithfield Public Schools or the private St Gertrude's Catholic Primary School.
+Some residents may attend the Fairvale, Fairfield, Fairfield West, Smithfield Public Schools or the private St Gertrude's Catholic Primary School, due to their close vicinity.

 There are no high schools within the Fairfield Heights locality.
-High School students will, depending on their exact location in the suburb and family history, attend Fairfield High School, Fairvale High School or Westfields Sports High School which despite being a speciality Sports school, may be available to a limited number of Fairfield Heights local residents.
-Fairfield library and the community library at Smithfield, a suburb two kilometres to the northwest, are the nearest libraries for residents of Fairfield Heights.
+High School students will, depending on their exact location in the suburb and family history, attend Fairfield High School, Fairvale High School or Westfields Sports High School which despite being a specialty sports school, may be available to a limited number of Fairfield Heights local residents.

+Fairfield library and the community library at Smithfield are the nearest libraries for residents of Fairfield Heights.
 These educational facilities are used as polling locations for Local Council, State and Federal Elections.